- January 21, 2020

 Dealing with the Defense

-Your car accident claim doesn’t center solely around your experiences and evidence.
+Your vehicle accident claim doesn’t center solely around your experiences and evidence.
 Instead, the defense will also have their turn to present evidence and show their side of the story.
 Typically, this means that they’ll have a chance to address your claims and dispute them.

 Worse, you may need to defend your claim when they present their evidence.
 For example, they may not dispute the fact that they caused the auto accident, but they may also claim that you weren’t innocent.
 They may claim you were driving distracted, for example, leaving you unable to avoid a serious accident.